lens-protocol/LIPs/supported-standards/lens-open-algorithm-standards/models/publication/feed/services/publication_global_karma3labs_feed_popularposts.md

 ### How the Model Should Be Used
 * The postIds in the array are in the order that they should be recommended to end-users.
 However, clients can decide to re-order the posts chronologically if it fits their UX better.
+* The model refreshes the feed every 1 hour

 ### Model Date